a-leut/chinese_checkers_ai_mcts/README.md

 ## About

-This is an artificial intelligence agent developed to play Chinese Checkers.
+This is an artificial intelligence program designed to play Chinese Checkers.
 It placed in third in a simulated tournament of fifteen other programs.
-It beats me every time, but I am also bad at this game.
+When I play it beats me every time.
+I am not very good at this game and I would be interested to know how it would do against a strong player.

 I chose to use a [Monte-Carlo Tree Search](http://mcts.ai/about/index.html) based agent with domain specific modifications for Chinese Checkers to encourage good lines of play.
 My approach was influenced by two artificial intelligence papers with similiar techniques.